 Elmhurst, IL Divorce Relocation Lawyers

-Attorneys Assisting Clients with Parental Relocation in Oak Brook, La Grange, and Throughout the Chicago Area
+Attorneys Assisting Clients with Parental Relocation in Elmhurst, Park Ridge, and Throughout the Chicago Area

 Divorce and legal separation can be highly stressful for everyone involved.
 When the divorce involves children and the residential parent decides to relocate out of the area, it can create additional strain.
 Often, relocation in divorce creates hard feelings.
 There can be times when the parent that does not have primary residential responsibility disagrees with the move, and the dispute must be resolved by the court.
 In such cases, it is important to have an experienced family law attorney in your corner strongly advocating for your interests.

 At Weiss-Kunz & Oliver, LLC, we offer highly-skilled and personalized representation to our clients in the Chicago area.
 Our lawyers have in-depth experience with even the most complex divorces, and we have handled numerous cases involving child issues such as parental relocation, and the need to balance the rights of each parent with the best interests of the child.
 We work hard to develop practical and innovative solutions for our clients, and we respond quickly to all client inquiries, so you are always kept in the loop.

 Parental relocations can be part of a divorce proceeding, or they may come up after a divorce is finalized.
 Parents with primary residential responsibilities are allowed to move with their children up to 25 miles or 50 miles (depending on the county in which the parent resides) from their current home without the court's approval.
 Any move beyond these limits requires the consent of the other parent and the court.

 A residential parent who is considering relocation must send written notice of their intentions to the other parent.
 If the other parent agrees with the move, the parties can usually come up with an amicable arrangement.
 If no agreement can be reached, however, the parent intending to relocate must ask the court for permission.